ankitarya1214/Hacker-Rank-Automation/README.md

 The NPM libraries I used in this project is:-

-1.minimist:library for passing argument in node js file.
+1. minimist: library for passing argument in node js file.

-2.puppeteer:puppeteer is a node library that provides a high level API to control headless chrome over the dev tools protocol.
+2. puppeteer: puppeteer is a node library that provides a high level API to control headless chrome over the dev tools protocol.